-The annual HHW Collection "Save the Date" green postcard is mailed every March; please hold onto it, we only send one mailer in the spring for the entire calenday year, there is no fall mailer sent, only the annual spring post card.
+The annual HHW Collection "Save the Date" postcard is mailed every March; please hold onto it, we only send one mailer in the spring for the entire calendar year, there is no fall mailer sent, only the annual spring post card.

 Manchester Location: 321 Olcott Street, Manchester (Exit 1 from 384, follow Spencer Street for 0.9 miles.
 Turn left on Olcott Street.
 Follow signs to Facility.)